syou6162/git-sequential-stage/README.md

 - `-hunks`: Comma-separated list of hunk numbers to stage (e.g., "1,3,5")
 - `-patch`: Path to the patch file
-- `-show-hunks`: Display all hunks with their patch IDs for debugging

 ### Example